Kampfgeschwader 1: To Stalingrad

 From 22 June 1942 II./KG 1 flew armed reconnaissance over the Gulf Finland.
 In July 1942 the group moved to Bryansk on Army Group Centre's front.
 Several Staffeln flew anti-tank operations. from 10 to 27 July.
-Within the same timeframe, 11 to 16 July, it attacked rail, troop and tank concentrations in the Sukhinichi, Kozelsk and Belev sectors.
+Within the same timeframe, 11 to 16 July, it attacked rail, troop and tank concentrations in the Sukhinichi, Kozelsk and Belyov sectors.
 By 20 July the group was operating in the Pola River and combated Soviet breakthroughs in the Battles of Rzhev from 7 August 1942.
 Acting as fire-brigade support in the north, the group supported Operation Wirbelwind; a counteroffensive east of Roslavl near Sukhinichi from 9–27 August.
 By 20 September it could must 10 operational Ju 88s, from the 26 available to it.
 III./KG 1 repeated these operations but spent slightly longer operating over Bryansk (7–27 July) and Operation Wirbelwind.
 In September it flew support for the army in Demyansk and Lake Ilmen, before moving to Morosovskaya on 6 October, to support Operation Blue, and Army Group South in the Battle of Stalingrad before withdrawing to East Prussia again on 31 October.

 II.
 Gruppen was joined by I./KG 1 in the south under the command of Wolfram Freiherr von Richthofen's Fliegerkorps VIII.
 The first group returned to the East and began operations over the familiar Demyansk area.
 Its operational condition was better than the other Gruppen and it could employ 21 of the 33 Ju 88s available to it.
 On 7 October both groups began operations over Stalingrad and the northern Caucasus.
 It bombed Grozny on 10 October and Stalingrad on 16th before being removed to the Orsha on the central sector, and subordinated to Fliegerdivision 1 on 3 November.
 KG 1 responded to Richthofen's 14 October call for an all-out attack on the city.
 In 2,000 sorties the Germans dropped a total of 600 tons of bombs.
 KG 1 lost three Ju 88s.
 II./KG 1 was pushed deeper in the south as the Battle of the Caucasus reached a climax.
 It bombed Astrakhan on 18 October but was withdrawn to Orsha on the same day as I./KG 1.
 Consequently, KG 1 missed the final stages of the battle which ended in the destruction of Axis armies in Stalingrad.
 Nevertheless, II./KG 1 lost Gruppenkommandeur Heinz Laube killed in an accident on 8 December.